libra2org/libra2-core/libra2-move/framework/libra2-token/doc_template/overview.md

-# Aptos Token Framework
+# Libra2 Token Framework

-This is the reference documentation of the Aptos Token framework.
+This is the reference documentation of the Libra2 Token framework.

 ## Index